develop-me/bootcamp--week-09-10--react/challenges/02-api/README.md

 ## Tricksy

 - Create a component `<EditArticle>` which allows you to update an article.
-You should be able to get to it by visiting `/articles/{id}`.
+You should be able to get to it by going to `/news/{id}`.
 It will need to load the article information when the component first loads and submit it with a `PUT` request when the form is submitted.

 ![Edit Article](img/edit-article.png)